 COMUNICARES promotes various Media and Information Literacy (MIL) initiatives in Guatemala and are aimed primarily at the most vulnerable groups, such as young people and indigenous communities.

-Aulas para la Vida is one of those initiatives and since 2022 has trained approximately 4,500 teachers from 600 schools in rural areas in MIL topics.
+Aulas para la Vida is one of those initiatives and since 2022 has trained approximately 4,500 teachers from 600 rural schools in MIL topics.
 The initiative has also been officially recognized by the Ministry of Education.
 The Tinamit video game, for example, is part of its program that aims to reduce society's digital divide and promote school students' critical analysis.

 Still, digital challenges are increasing, and in response, COMUNICARES launched the Algoritmo A Mi Ritmo campaign.
 The goal is to introduce algorithmic literacy to school teachers and local communicators so that they in turn can convey the information to young people.